The Prologue from Ochrid, Faithfully in English

 Support This Work

-Today you read about HOLY ARCHANGEL GABRIEL.
+Today you read about VENERABLE JOSEPH THE HYMNOGRAPHER.
 Over 250 hours of translation made that possible.

 Every contribution helps preserve St. Nikolai's unaltered words for the next generation.